 When Dave Giffard came to Richmond, he had the vision of creating a highly competitive program on a national scale.
-Four years later, his aspirations have come to life.
+His aspirations have come to life.

 In five years with the Rams, Giffard has tallied a 49-34-18 record, including three straight years in the NSCAA Top 25.
 The Rams climbed as high as #8 in the country during the 2013 season.

 Giffard’s players have achieved high honors as well.
 Fourteen players have been bestowed All-Conference honors, 12 have been named to NSCAA All-Region Teams, and two were identified as Freshman All-Americans.
 In addition, 12 players have been signed to professional contracts over the past five seasons.

 “VCU has a good coach who is extremely beneficial to the program’s success soccer-wise,” said Portland Timbers head coach, and 2013 MLS Coach of the Year, Caleb Porter.
 “Even more importantly, Giffard’s quality as a person will benefit the mentoring of his student-athletes academically and as people.”

 VCU has won a plethora of marquee games since Giffard’s arrival.
 The Rams have a 7-7-1 record against top-25 opponents over the past three seasons, with wins over perennial NCAA Tournament threats.
 The Rams have won away games at Maryland, Akron, Georgetown and Charlotte while beating Saint Louis and Indiana, who was coming off of a national championship in 2012, at home.